-(1) Light and pyrotechnic signals
+- (1) Light and pyrotechnic signals - (a) Instructions

-Light From aerodrome control to Aircraft in flight Aircraft on the ground Steady green Cleared to land Cleared for take-off 1.1) Steady red Give way Stop d towards ed (see Figure Series of green flashes Return for landing Cleared to taxi Series of red flashes Aerodrome at this acrodrome and proceed to apron Taxi clear of landing area in use Directe ft concern Series of white flashes Notwithstanding any previous instructions, do not land for the time being Return to starting point on the aerodrome aircra Steady red on final approach Clearance to land and to taxi will be given in due course.
+Light From aerodrome control to Aircraft in flight Aircraft on the ground Steady green Cleared to land Cleared for take-off 1.1) Steady red Give way Stop rds Figure Series of green flashes Return for landing Cleared to taxi Directed towards oncerned (see Fig. Series of red flashes Aerodrome at this acrodrome and proceed to apron Taxi clear of landing area in use Directed towards aircraft concerned (see Figure 1.1) Series of white flashes Notwithstanding any previous instructions, do not land for the time being Return to starting point on the aerodrome aircr Steady red on final approach Notwithstanding any previous instructions, do not land for the time being.

-(a) Instructions
+(b) Acknowledges